Missing The Point

 Why Betas Are Good

 Robert Scoble points to an article at Microsoft Monitor complaining that Microsoft is releasing too many betas.
 Personally, I love the fact that companies are releasing previews of their software openly and regularly and I want to see more of it.
 I know if it actually leads to better software or not, but it lets me evaluate new technology ahead of time and decide if it’s worth pursuing.
 Most commonly it’s not worth pursuing straight away but later I run into a project that could benefit from that technology and return to see where it got to.
+By that stage the product is normally out in a final release (often a 2.0 or 3.0).
+The beta allowed me to see in broad strokes what the software was capable of and get a quick feel for it.

 iPod is Cool